quicwg/base-drafts/draft-ietf-quic-http.md

 Extensions that could change the semantics of existing protocol components MUST be negotiated before being used.
 For example, an extension that changes the layout of the HEADERS frame cannot be used until the peer has given a positive signal that this is acceptable.
-In this case, it could also be necessary to coordinate when the revised layout comes into effect.
+Coordinating when such a revised layout comes into effect could prove complex.
+As such, allocating a new identifiers for alternate versions of existing protocol elements is likely to be more effective.

 This document doesn't mandate a specific method for negotiating the use of an extension but notes that a setting ({{settings-parameters}}) could be used for